Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 They make you more authentic

 Shoppers value reviews and trust the recommendations of fellow shoppers every bit as much as friends and family, if not more.
 Consumers also realize that no one is perfect, so they expect to see a mix of feedback.
-Being transparent — featuring negative reviews and responding to them — makes you seem more authentic.
+Being transparent — featuring negative reviews and responding to them — makes you more authentic in the eyes of consumers.

 Retail giant Walmart particularly understands the value of negative reviews.